-We talked to AUS members and Arts students Kana, Renee and Viola to learn more about the Arts Undergraduate Society, which Arts Week events they are most excited for, and how students are making an impact in the Faculty of Arts.
+We talked to AUS members and Arts students Renee, Elisha, and Chelsea to learn more about the Arts Undergraduate Society and how students are making an impact in the Faculty of Arts.

 The mission of the Arts Undergraduate Society (AUS) is to improve the social, academic, and professional lives of students in the Faculty of Arts.
-They organize tutoring collaborations with the AMS, run professional development workshops, organize large social events like the Great Arts Sendoff for graduating students, and more!
-Even though they are online this year, the AUS continues to support you through regular programming, events, and services.
+They organize tutoring collaborations with the AMS, run professional development workshops, organize large social events like KickstART for incoming students, The Great Arts Sendoff for graduating students, and more!
+The AUS is excited to support you through programming, events, and services in the upcoming year.

 - Executive: composed of the executives and AUS president, students meet weekly to discuss the top-level organization of the AUS, its mission, and goals.